Beef Tenderloin in Mushroom Sauce

 - 1/8 teaspoon browning sauce, optional

-- 1. In a large skillet, heat oil and 2 tablespoons of butter over medium-high heat.
-Cook steaks for 6-7 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
-Remove to a serving platter; keep warm.
+- 1. In a large skillet, heat 2 tablespoons butter and oil over medium-high heat; cook steaks to desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°), 5-6 minutes per side.
+Remove from pan, reserving drippings; keep warm.